Neptune-Sky/CustomMusic/README.md

 - Install CustomMusic.dll from the latest release into your SFS mod folder.
 - Open the game once.
 This will generate the necessary folders and config for the mod.
 - Reopen your SFS mod folder, then locate the "Custom Music" folder.
-- Paste your music into the respective folder. ("World" will play in the main menu and in space while in-game, "Build" will play in build mode.)
+- Close the game, then paste your music into the respective folder. ("World" will play in the main menu and in space while in-game, "Build" will play in build mode.)
 - Choose whether you want the game to include the default music in the playlist using `Config.txt`.